Arts & Music

-The Chamber Strings ensemble is composed of students from the Middle and High School who demonstrate a high level of ability and experience on their instrument.
+The Chamber Strings is an ensemble composed of string players from the Middle and High School who demonstrate an advanced level of ability and confidence on their instrument.
 Typically, these students have been playing from an early age and have made string playing an important part of their life.
-This group is selected by audition and rehearses at the same time as the Symphony Orchestra, but performs as a separate entity on concert programs.
-Past repertoire includes Grieg’s Suite in Olden Style, Peter Warlock’s Capriol Suite and Holst’s Brook Green Suite.
+This group is selected by audition and rehearses at the same time as the Orchestra, but performs as a separate entity on concert programs.
+Past repertoire selections include Grieg’s Suite in Olden Style, Peter Warlock’s Capriol Suite and Holst’s Brook Green Suite.
 Members of the Chamber Strings are strongly encouraged to audition for the KPASS Honor Orchestra in March.

 Middle School Band meets twice weekly in the Sacred Heart Band Room and recording studio.
 Steve Tootell Head of Creative and Performing Arts produces a new band by audition each year.
 These students quickly gell together and create a series of public and private stage shows with music of their choice.
 The band records C.D.'s and DVD's of their three major sets.
 Members include vocals, bass, guitar, keyboard, percussion, drums,V.J., sound engineers, lighting engineer and more!

 Many students in the middle school decide to join the MS Choir.
 We meet twice weekly, Mondays from 3:40-5:00 p.m. and Thursdays during lunch from 12:40-1:10 p.m.
 The MS Choir sings a variety of repertoire, from Bach to Broadway!
 They participate in four performances throughout the year: the Christmas Carols Concert, the MS Choral Festival, Family Festival, and the Spring Show.
 The MS Choir prides itself in its high standard of musicianship and aims to instill a love of singing in each singer.
 If you love to sing and want a great way to meet other members of the middle school, the choir is a great place to be!